Dejan Savićević: Euro 88 qualifying

 Youngster Savićević would wait a whole year for his second cap.
-In mid-October 1987, with Euro 1988 qualifying still on and Yugoslavia playing Northern Ireland at Grbavica in Sarajevo, the FK Budućnost attacking midfielder came on as a second-half sub again, this time in the 76th minute for the double scorer Fadil Vokrri.
+In mid-October 1987, with Euro 1988 qualifying still on and Yugoslavia playing Northern Ireland at Grbavica in Sarajevo, the Budućnost attacking midfielder came on as a second-half sub again, this time in the 76th minute for the double scorer Fadil Vokrri.
 With the contest already decided, Osim brought Savićević and his Budućnost teammate Dragoljub Brnović on as part of the double substitution, with Brnović coming on for Marko Mlinarić.
 Yugoslavia won the game convincingly 3–0, and with England destroying Turkey 8–0 at home on the same day, the stage was set for a crucial Yugoslavia vs. England clash that would decide who goes to West Germany.
 England needed a win or draw to automatically qualify while for Yugoslavia the match was a must-win, though the Yugoslavs would then also have to later win away at Turkey in order to qualify and overtake England.
 The contest was played on 11 November 1987 in front of a packed house of 70,000 at Marakana in Belgrade and Savićević again did not get a chance to play as Yugoslavia was destroyed 1–4 by Bobby Robson's England, thus failing to qualify for the Euro.

 A month later, Osim gave 21-year-old Savićević his first national team start in a meaningless remaining qualifier versus Turkey in İzmir.

 Over the coming period between two qualifying cycles, Yugoslavia played six friendlies from March to September 1988 and Savićević featured only in the first two (full 90 minutes versus Wales and Italy in late March 1988) as his uneasy relationship with Osim – who was not fired by the Yugoslav FA despite the failure to qualify for Euro 88 – continued.